psychemedia/sin-eater-resources/src/_before_ludlow.md

 >
 > Durant. de Ritibus, p.
 224.
 >
-> Mr. Pennant, in his Tour in Scotland, tells us, that on the Death of a Highlander, the Corps being *stretched* on a *Board*, and covered with a coarse *Linen Wrapper*, the Friends lay on the Breast of the Deceased a *wooden* Platter, containing a small Quantity of *Salt* and *Earth*, separate and unmixed; the *Earth* an Emblem of the corruptible Body; the *Salt* an Emblem of the immortal Spirit.— All Fire is extinguished where a Corps is kept ; and it is reckoned so ominous for a Dog or a Cat to pass over it, that the poor Animal is killed without Mercy.
+> Mr. Pennant, in his Tour in Scotland, tells us, that on the Death of a Highlander, the Corps being *stretched* on a *Board*, and covered with a coarse *Linen Wrapper*, the Friends lay on the Breast of the Deceased a *wooden* Platter, containing a small Quantity of *Salt* and *Earth*, separate and unmixed; the *Earth* an Emblem of the corruptible Body; the *Salt* an Emblem of the immortal Spirit.— All Fire is extinguished where a Corps is kept; and it is reckoned so ominous for a Dog or a Cat to pass over it, that the poor Animal is killed without Mercy.

 Brand then continues: